We use minimal analytics to improve the site. Is that okay?

 The new third-party batteries finally work well in the Canon R5.

-If you just need some backups the BM batteries are a good option.
-They have a chip that is decoded so they should work the same as the official batteries.
-Hopefully, we won’t see any new compatibility issues with future camera firmware updates, which is something to always be careful about when buying third-party batteries.
+If you just need some backups, the BM batteries are a good option.
+They have a decoded chip, so they should work like the official batteries.
+Hopefully, we won’t see any new compatibility issues with future camera firmware updates, which is something to always keep in mind when buying third-party batteries.

 The BM Power is fantastic for the Canon EOS R system.
-This set does not come with the charging plate so you might want to add that if you need a dual charger.
+This set does not have a charging plate, so you might want to add one if you need a dual charger.

 Rating: 2130 mAh /Voltage: 7.4 volts /WH: 15.8Wh